 The cure for all of it is consistency: policy enforced without favoritism.

-Spiritual Benefits of a Written Policy
+Spiritual Value of a Written Church Conflict of Interest Policy

 A written Conflict of Interest Policy doesn't exist just to satisfy Caesar; it honors God's own command for order in His house.
 Scripture says, "Let all things be done decently and in order," and this document is the proof that your church obeys that command in practice, not just in preaching.
 It transforms good intentions into measurable integrity.
 It removes the fog of assumption and replaces it with a paper trail of righteousness.